blokks/legacy-docs/src/content/custom-themes/basic-structure.md

 ![Image: Timetable on desktop](https://blokks.co/docs/images/dashboard.png)

 If one of your schedule's dates is the same as today’s date, it's automatically selected.
 Also, the Time Indicator will then be visible and scrolled into view.
-That way, speakers or acts that are currently performing will be shown when the schedule is opened.
+That way, acts (speakers/talks/artists) that are currently performing will be shown when the schedule is opened.
 You can [disable this]({{< relref "auto-scroll.md" >}}) by setting `data-autoscroll`.

 <span class='note'>Some components, for example, the *Dashboard* and *Time Indicator*, are only visible during the event and difficult to test or style.
 However, you can [enable them]({{< relref "testflight.md" >}}) anytime by setting `data-testflight`.</span>